Living Tribunal: Fictional character biography

 The Living Tribunal is an entity that oversees and maintains balance in the realities that constitute the Marvel Comics Multiverse, including the mainstream universe and all alternate universes.
 He serves as a judge of these realities.

-The character is first encountered by Doctor Strange, announcing its intent to destroy Earth due to its potential for evil.
+The character is first encountered by Doctor Strange, and it announces its intent to destroy Earth due to its potential for evil.
 After a series of trials, Doctor Strange is able to convince the Living Tribunal that good also exists, and Earth is spared.
 The Tribunal reappears to the Galadorian spaceknight Rom; appears briefly with the rest of the cosmic hierarchy when in discussion with the entity the Beyonder; and reveals to the former Herald of Galactus (the Silver Surfer) that its three faces represent "Equity" (hooded face), "Vengeance" (partially shrouded face), and "Necessity" (fully shrouded face).
-The fourth side of the Living Tribunal's head is a void, with the entity claiming that the cosmic entity the Stranger once existed as this part of its being.
+The fourth side of the Living Tribunal's head is a void, with the entity claiming that this could have been the face of the cosmic entity known as the Stranger.
 The character also witnesses the triumph of the hero Quasar—acting as the avatar of cosmic entity Infinity—over the villain Maelstrom, who acts for the entity Oblivion.

 During DC vs. Marvel, the Tribunal teamed up with the Spectre to save their worlds from the two cosmic brothers' attempts to destroy one of the two multiverses.
-Their pact, with the help of Access, created the Amalgam multiverse by merging the two multiverses, to "buy some time".
-As the new Amalgam multiverse was unstable, the former multiverses are restored.
+Their pact, with the help of Access, created the Amalgam multiverse by merging the two multiverses to "buy some time".
+As the new Amalgam multiverse was unstable, the former multiverses were restored.
 The struggle of "The Brothers" continues until the efforts of Batman and Captain America against them make them realize they both "Did Well", and the multiverses are spared.